Aerospace Precision in Miniature

 Informational Placards

-Custom-engraved placards provide key information about the aircraft, including its type, operator, and historical context, adding educational value to the display.
+Custom-engraved nameplates provide information about the aircraft type, operator, and historical context, adding value to the display.

 Integrated Lighting

-LED lighting systems can be installed within the display or the model itself to highlight cockpit instrumentation, navigation lights, or engine details.
+Fiber optic and LED systems highlight cockpit instrumentation, navigation lights, or afterburner details.

 Aircraft Anatomy